NotHolmes/predict-tourist-attraction/README.md

 ## Introduction

 Locate (Thai) tourist attraction from a picture using deep learning.
-This project is a part of our final project in [CS364](https://cs.sci.ku.ac.th/curriculum/bachelor/y2565/course-2/) course at KU.
+This project is a part of my final project in [CS364](https://cs.sci.ku.ac.th/curriculum/bachelor/y2565/course-2/) course at KU.

 ## Data